 Salary Information and Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) predicts that nurse midwives will have a faster than average employment growth for the 2014-2024 decade of 25 percent.
-Nurse midwives earned an median annual salary of $92,510 in 2015, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicts that nurse midwives will have a much faster than average employment growth for the 2018-2028 decade of 16 percent.
+Nurse midwives earned an median annual salary of $113,930 in 2018, according to the BLS.

 Nurse midwives can have many duties, which vary by patient.
 A nurse midwife must have experience as a registered nurse, complete a nurse-midwifery program, and then obtain.
 They must be licensed, which usually requires experience and passing an exam.